 In English, 'Kort & Godt' means 'Quick & Good' – but after our truly sweet experience at the bakery, we think it should be more aptly renamed to 'Savour & Delight'!

 The defining moment for this hot chocolate was the mammoth marshmallow which melted into the molten liquid in a most sumptuous manor - it was divine!

-In an act to appear healthy, we ordered a blueberry fruit pastry to accompany our hot beverages… If all fruit pastries tasted as good as this one, we could definitely get used to being ‘healthy’!
+In an effort to achieve 'one of our five a day', we ordered a blueberry fruit pastry to accompany our hot beverages… If all fruit pastries tasted as good as this one, we could definitely get used to being 'healthy'!

 4. Restaurant Fjellroa

-The eager eyed may recognise the mug is the same as the ones used at Fjellgrillen – you guessed it, Fjellroa is actually its sister site!
+The eager eyed may recognise the mugs are the same as the ones used at Fjellgrillen – Fjellroa is actually its sister site!
 This time however, we opted for a more traditional hot chocolate in comparison to the maxed-out, fun-sized offering at Fjellgrillen.

 The taste was just as delicious – it ticked all the chocolatey boxes and the cream on top was a light, fluffy, sweet treat!

-Known for its locally sourced meats, home-brewed beer, and speciality ‘Suppegjok’ (a goulash soup which is served within a hollowed-out loaf of bread) we came to Skihytta not for the above, but instead to sample its famous hot chocolate and indulgent cakes…
+Known for its locally sourced meats, home-brewed beer and speciality 'Suppegjok' (a goulash soup which is served within a hollowed-out loaf of bread) we came to Skihytta not for the above, but to sample its famous hot chocolate and indulgent cakes instead…